 Stage 4: Loyalty

 Brands can foster loyalty by providing a seamless purchase experience and delivering a quality product or service.
-By following up and nurturing connections with consumers after purchase, brands can stay top of mind for shoppers.
+By following up and nurturing connections with consumers after purchase, brands can stay top-of-mind for shoppers.

 Positive interactions during and after the purchase stage can help influence whether a shopper becomes a repeat customer.
 Without a plan for fostering customer loyalty, brands may find that many customers make a single purchase and move on.
 On average, it costs a brand five times more to acquire a new customer than retain an existing one,2 which is why some marketers also call this phase the “engagement” stage.
 To build loyalty, it’s important to continue engaging with customers who have invested in your brand’s products or services.

-Caption: There are four stages of the marketing funnel: 1) awareness, 2) consideration, 3) conversion, and 4) loyalty.
-A brand’s goal in each stage is to 1) attract, 2) inform, 3) convert, and 4) engage customers.
+Caption: There are four stages of the marketing funnel: 1) awareness, 2) consideration, 3) conversion and 4) loyalty.
+A brand’s goal in each stage is to 1) attract, 2) inform, 3) convert and 4) engage customers.

 What is the difference between the marketing and sales funnel?

 Some people use the terms “marketing funnel” and “sales funnel” interchangeably; in fact, some combine them into one term: the marketing sales funnel.
 In reality, they’re two parts of a whole.
-The marketing and sales functions of a company or organization have their own goals, and their respective funnels support those goals.
+The marketing and sales functions of a company or organisation have their own goals, and their respective funnels support those goals.
 The marketing function is tasked with creating and managing a brand, generating awareness, and driving sales-qualified leads, whereas the sales function is focused on increasing products or services sold, both initially and repeatedly.
 Using one to inform the other can help teams stay in sync and create an optimal customer experience.